 The weather in September and October can be a little temperamental, but the temperature is generally warm, around the mid-20s.

 There can be cold spells, however, with rain or extra-warm days heating up to the early 30s or even higher.
 Temperatures reached the high 30’s when we were there in October.

 These months tend to be the busiest months in Kruger, so you will also need to book your campsite or accommodation well in advance.
 We booked in early March for September and October campsites and some camps were already completely booked out.

-Kruger is a low-risk malaria area so you will want to consider using prophylaxis – especially if you are travelling in summer.
-I took Doxycycline for the whole time we were in the area – mosquitos gravitate towards me and love to feast, so I wasn’t prepared to take any chances.
+Kruger is a low-risk malaria area so you will want to consider using prophylaxis — especially if you are travelling in summer.
+I took Doxycycline the whole time we were in the area because mosquitos gravitate toward me and love to feast, so I wasn’t prepared to take any chances.